Neon-Demo/ag-trial-plot-planning/project/README.md

 - Node.js (v18 or later)
 - npm or yarn
-- PostgreSQL database (with PostGIS extension for production)
+- PostgreSQL database (optional when using demo mode)

 ### Installation